alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Develop initial index plan, applying indexes to dimension tables' single column primary key.
     - Design aggregations, considering business users' access patterns and statistical distributions of data.
     - Finalise physical storage details, i.e. partition tables by date.
-- ETL design and development.
+- ETL design and development
+    - Resist temptations to defer complexities to the BI applications in an effort to streamline the ETL processing.
+Remember the goal is to trade off ETL processing complexity for simplicity and predictability at the BI presentation layer<sup>pg 431</sup>.

 #### Lifecycle BI Applications Track